Lab41/cyphercat/docs/joss_paper/paper.md

 # Summary

-With the proliferation of machine learning in everyday applications, research efforts have increasingly focused on understanding the vulnerabilities of machine learning models to privacy attacks.
+With the proliferation of machine learning in everyday applications, research efforts have increasingly focused on understanding security vulnerabilities throughout the machine learning pipeline.
+Attack capabilities at inference time elucidate how the model output can be manipulated by having access to the training pipeline and poisoning the training data, or by accessing the model and manipulating images to fool the model [@goodfellow][@carlini].
-For example, this can involve extracting information regarding the defining parameters of a _target_ model or inferring details of data samples used to train the model.
+Other attacks target machine learning as a service platforms, extracting the defining parameters of a target model [@tramer].
-These types of attacks pave the way for nefarious agents to infer potentially private information from the training data or to manipulate the intended use of a trained model, for example by forcing the model to produce a desired output.
+Less work has focused on privacy attacks, were nefarious agents can infer details of the training data from a targeted model [@mlleaks].
+This has significant implications for user privacy and model sharing.
 Fundamentally assessing model vulnerabilities to privacy attacks remains an open-ended challenge, as current attack and defense tactics are studied on a case by case basis.

-``Cyphercat`` is an extensible Python package for benchmarking privacy attack and defense efficacy in a reproduceable manner.
+Cyphercat is an extensible Python package for benchmarking privacy attack and defense efficacy in a reproducible environment.
-The ``Cyphercat`` application programming interface (API) allows users to test the robustness a specified target model against several well-documented privacy attacks (such as those presented in [@mlleaks], [@fredrikson2015model]) that extract details of the training data from the model, with the option to assess defenses.
+The Cyphercat application programming interface (API) allows users to test the robustness of a specified target model against several well-documented privacy attacks [@mlleaks][@fredrikson2015model], which extract details of the training data from the model, including the option to assess defenses.
-The API is based on the PyTorch [@pytorch] machine learning library, provides access to datasets traditionally used for benchmarking machine learning models, and the option to train commonly used architectures via the API, with subsequent assessment of attack and defense performance.
+The API is built on the PyTorch [@pytorch] machine learning library and provides access to well known image, audio, and text benchmark datasets used for machine learning applications.
+The Cyphercat API includes the option to train on commonly used architectures, with subsequent assessment of attack and defense performance.
-The package also permits users to introduce custom datasets in the image, audio, and text data type domains, as well as custom architectures for target, attack, and defense models.
+The package also enables users to introduce custom datasets and model architectures.

-``Cyphercat`` is a flexible framework designed for machine learning practitioners to test model vulnerabilities via various methods of attack and defense covering several data types.
-Details regarding the ``Cyphercat`` API, its implementation relative to the Python ecosystem, including further information on implemented datasets, attack and defense methods, and performance metrics are found in the online documentation.

-# Acknowledgements

-The authors acknowledge support from
-We also acknowledge the financial support provided by the
+To use the API, a user must define a dataset, including data transformations, and the desired architectures for the target model (the model being assessed for vulnerabilities) and the attack model (the model used for generating an attack on the target model).
+These are then fed into specified functions to initiate training, attacking and defending.
+The source code for Cyphercat is available [here](https://github.com/Lab41/cyphercat/).

 # References